 About Me

-I am a NSERC CGS-D scholarship funded PhD student at York University supervised by Dr. Konstantinos Derpanis.
-My research interest is in explainable computer vision with a focus on video understanding tasks.
-I am currently completing a research internship at Toyota Research Institute as a member of the machine learning team, and a faculty affiliate researcher at the Vector Institute.
-I was previously the Lead Scientist in Residence at NextAI from 2020-2022.
+I am an NSERC CGS-D scholarship funded PhD student at York University in the Computational Vision and Imaging Lab supervised by Dr. Konstantinos Derpanis.
+My research interest is mainly in interpreting the representations of deep neural networks with an emphasis on video understanding tasks.
+I am currently a research intern at Ubisoft La Forge working on deep learning for character animations.
+I recently completed an internship at Toyota Research Institute as a member of the machine learning team working on interpretability for video transformers.
+I am also a faculty affiliate researcher at the Vector Institute and have previously held the position of Lead Scientist in Residence at NextAI from 2020-2022.

-Before my PhD studies began, I completed a Bachelors of Applied Science (B.A.Sc) in Applied Mathematics and Engineering with a specialization in Mechanical Engineering at Queen’s University in Kingston, Ontario, Canada.
-After graduating from my Bachelors degree, I worked at Morrison Hershfield as a mechanical design engineer.
-I designed buildings, labratories, and condos, with a team of other mechanical, evironmental, electrical, and control engineers.
-I then obtained my M.Sc at the Ryerson Vision Lab in August 2020 under the co-supervision of Dr. Neil Bruce and Dr. Kosta Derpanis.
-My M.Sc thesis focused on multi-modal action recognition.
+Before my PhD studies, I completed a Bachelors of Applied Science (B.A.Sc) in Applied Mathematics and Engineering with a specialization in Mechanical Engineering at Queen’s University in Kingston, Ontario, Canada.
+After graduating from my Bachelors degree, I worked at Morrison Hershfield as a mechanical design engineer in Toronto.
+I helped with the design of buildings, labratories, and condos, with a team of other mechanical, evironmental, electrical, and control engineers.
+I then obtained my M.Sc at the Ryerson Vision Lab in August 2020 under the co-supervision of Dr. Neil Bruce and Dr. Konstantinos Derpanis.
+My M.Sc thesis focused on quantifying the utility of different modalities for action recognition.

 My hobbies include health and fitness, competitive Super Smash Bros.
 Melee, birds, close up magic, and progressive house music.